 Students on non-academic leave are not eligible to receive financial aid.
 Students who take leaves for periods longer than six months will be required to begin repayment of student loans.
-Students should contact the Office of Financial Aid or the Student Loan Office for information on loan repayment during leaves.
+Students should contact the Financial Aid Office or the Student Loan Office for information on loan repayment during leaves.